-Well, in Spain, when a person without a will and without possible heirs dies, that is, without a partner, children, parents or grandchildren, and the person was the owner of one or more properties, a notice is published in the Official State publication (BOE) to try to locate the heirs; however, the reality is that almost nobody reads the BOE and many inheritances remain deserted or without heirs.
-In these cases, the legitimate heir to these assets will be the State or the reign Government, as appropriate
+Well, in Spain, when a person without a will and without possible heirs dies, that is, without a partner, children, parents or grandchildren, and the person was the owner of one or more properties, a notice is published in the Official State Publication (BOE) to try to locate the heirs; however, the reality is that almost nobody reads the BOE and many inheritances remain deserted or without heirs.
+In these cases, the legitimate heir to these assets will be the State or the reign Government, as appropriate.

-To avoid this, when it comes to highly profitable inheritances, companies are often involved, who see these events as a business opportunity and devote themselves to locating potential heirs to inheritances without a will, especially if the inheritance is large and has few debts.
+When it comes to highly profitable inheritances, companies are often involved, who see these events as a business opportunity and devote themselves to locating potential heirs to inheritances without a will, especially if the inheritance is large and has few debts.
 These companies normally charge 20% of the estate to be received by the heir and in recent years their activity has been experiencing great growth.

-To avoid this and the stress for the potential heirs and the costs associated with this procedure, we recommend that our clients sign a will, say today what they want for tomorrow and above all how they want their assets to be distributed.
+To avoid this and the stress for the potential heirs and the costs associated with this procedure, we recommend that our clients sign a will, saying today what they want for tomorrow and above all how they want their assets to be distributed.